DA0-DA0/code-id-registry/README.md

-# code-id-dao
+# code-id-registry

-DAO for managing code IDs in Cosmos
+A registry for storing code ID to checksum mappings.

 ## Connect